Alcohol Marketing Practices FAQs

 Yes.
 They can purchase alcoholic beverages for consumers if they are consumed on the licensed premises in the purchaser’s presence, and if the purchase is not excessive.
 This is called "bar spending."
 Manufacturers, wholesalers and distributors can prearrange and preannounce the promotional activities.

 "In the presence of the purchaser" means that the purchaser and consumer are in each other’s company.
 In the case of a corporation, this refers to the agents, servants or employees of the corporation.
 In other words, the purchaser can’t open a tab and then leave.
 They must remain at the location until they close their tab.

 See Alcoholic Beverage Code Section 1.04(6) and TABC Administrative Rules 45.113(b)(3) and 45.117(b)(3).

 No. Giving out coupons or rebates for the purchase or discount of alcohol is not allowed.
-It is also illegal to advertise alcohol on a flyer distributed on a public street.
-On-premise retailers can offer a discount or complimentary alcoholic beverage as part of a meal package, but they cannot require the consumer to present a coupon to receive the offer.
+It is also illegal to advertise alcohol prices on a flyer distributed on a public street.
+On-premises retailers can offer a discount or complimentary alcoholic beverage as part of a meal package, but they cannot require the consumer to present a coupon to receive the offer.
 The retailer can also advertise the offer on their website or through social media as long as the consumer doesn’t have to present the offer to receive the discount.

 See 16 TAC 45.101(b) and (d), and Alcoholic Beverage Code Section 108.02.